 In love with the 28 mm (full frame equivalent) moderate wide angle field of view

-Preferring a compact, unobtrusive prime lens with larger max. aperture to a zoom
+Preferring a compact, unobtrusive prime lens with larger max. aperture than a zoom

 Focussing on storytelling & documentary style people / environmental photography